 The Bus Timetable — The Most Important Section

-This is what trips up visitors who do not research in advance.
 Bus 226 from Blansko railway station to Skalní Mlýn runs only three times per day.
-The entire logistics of a public transport day trip to Punkva Caves is built around these three departures.
+The entire logistics of a public transport day trip is built around these three departures.

 |---|---|---|